Florent Pagny: Pagny as a performer

 He decided to move to Argentinian Patagonia to flee the French tax authorities and to start a new life with his wife, Azucena, and their children.
 Recently, Pagny said he had enrolled his children in Miami because he didn't want them to speak Arabic while returning from school.
 His next album, Savoir aimer, was released in 1997.
 It was composed by a number of writers, including Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso, Zazie and, Pascal Obispo, who also produced the album.
 "Savoir aimer" turned out to be an immediate success.

 In 1999, Pagny released an album of cover versions of his old song, Recréation.
 From "Môme Julie" to "Antisocial", he mixed musical styles and dabbled with techno arrangements.

 Pagny then alternated studios and cover albums (at least in part) and regularly changed his look.
 In 2000, he released the album Châtelet Les Halles, whose title song was produced by Calogero.
 He followed that with 2, an album composed of duets released in 2001.
 In 2003, he returned with Ailleurs land, whose first single, "Ma Liberté de penser", was composed by Pascal Obispo and Lionel Florence and deals with Pagny's problems with the French treasury.
 Finally, in 2004, Pagny released Baryton, an album composed of opera songs.

 In 2007, Pagny released an album of covers of songs originally composed and performed by Jacques Brel entitled Pagny chante Brel.

+Personal life

+At 26, Pagny started dating 15-year-old French singer Vanessa Paradis.
+The relationship ended in 1991.

+Other activities

+In 2012, Pagny made his debut on the French version of The Voice.
+He has since remained as a coach until 2018 where he took a two season hiatus after that.
+He coached again in 2021, 2022 and 2025.
+He also participated in the All Stars format, alongside coaches Jenifer, Mika, Zazie and The Voice Kids coach Patrick Fiori.
+Throughout his time as a coach, he has coached several winners consisting of Stéphan Rizon (from Season 1), Slimane Nebchi (from Season 5), Marghe Davico (from Season 10), Nour Brousse (from Season 11) and Il Cello (from Season 14).
+In the All Stars format, he coached Anne Sila to victory.
+Thus, he holds the most wins as a coach.